-I saw your Facebook Live video on June 9th where you talked about how important it is that the dating adventures not be lonely and to reach out and create a support system of friends, pets, etc.
+I saw your Facebook Live video on how important it is that the dating adventures not be lonely and to reach out and create a support system of friends, pets, etc.

 It was the moment you said this to me that I realized, all my connections with people are 'fake'.
 By 'fake' I mean the relationships I form with someone whether it be a friendship or an attempt at something more start off with small talk... and they never progress far from there.
 So, it feels like I know a ton of people but never really formed the actual connection to call them a good friend.

 My question for you is, how do I form more meaningful relationships with people?
 I mean, the moment this ugly realization slapped me in the face I realized, okay so if all I do is form these acquaintance type of relationships with people, then no one will ever know me for who I am, or want to spend the rest of their life with me...
 I think I just figured out a reason why my 'dating' life is not working in my favor.

 What a good question!
 The basics of what you need to do are all demonstrated for you in that Facebook Live you watched, and that is you need to be willing to look bad while still having grace.

 There I was, two minutes into the Live post and the fucking phone rings!
 Then towards the end, the dog knocked over my light.
 And I managed it all still holding my own, with a willingness to let the word see the blunders.
 With those kinds of mistakes, it’s super-tempting to redo the whole damned thing.
 Every time I mess up, accidentally put the camera at a bad angle, flub a word, lose my train of thought because I’m on camera live, I want to do-over… and I never do – because it’s real.
 And people like real.